stepleton/cameo/aphid/selector/MANUAL.md

 * `Name`: followed by a 2-digit hexadecimal number (e.g. `0C` for 12) and then
   a string argument of that many characters _plus one_ (e.g. `ThirteenChars`).
+  If the string argument has an odd number of characters, you must follow it with a meaningless padding byte, e.g. `^`.
+(Complete example:
+  `ThirteenChars^`)

-  Searches the drive image catalogue for a Cameo/Aphid device whose moniker is the same as the string argument, which means the drive image catalogue must be up-to-date (see the `Scan` command).
-If found, make that device's parallel port the Selector's current parallel port.
+  Search the drive image catalogue for a Cameo/Aphid device whose moniker is the same as the string argument, which means the drive image catalogue must be up-to-date (see the `Scan` command).
+If one is found, make that device's parallel port the Selector's current parallel port.

 * `Home`: Make the parallel port hosting the Cameo/Aphid that was used for booting the Lisa the current parallel port.
 Will fail if the boot device was